Lusifer2602/exam_prep_notes/Workshop/answers.md

 ## Part C: Detailed Answers (Attempt any 2 out of 4; 15 marks each)

-Practice writing these with neat labelled sketches.
-Below are outlines; when answering, draw clear sketches of furnace, sheet metal operations, lathe parts, welding diagrams, etc.

 ### Q.10 Explain Cupola furnace with neat sketch.
 **(15 marks)**